-ASK certification is a critical tool for serious students of business who wish to document their understanding of key business skills, their willingness to be accountable for their learning, and their interest in positioning themselves for employment and promotion.
-More information may be found at www.askinstitute.org.

-ASK Business Institute presently offers two certification exams on the content covered in the management pathway:
+A\S\K certification is a critical tool for serious students of business who wish to document their understanding of key business skills, their willingness to be accountable for their learning, and their interest in positioning for employment and promotion.
+For additional information, visit www.askinstitute.org.
+A\S\K Business Institute presently offers two certification exams on the content covered in the Marketing Pathway:

-Fundamental Business Concepts Concepts of Entrepreneurship and Management
+- Fundamental Business Concepts - Fundamental Marketing Concepts